JulianoCamarra/CustomerCRM/README.md

 This application provides your basic CRUD features

-1) Add a customer, product, or order
+1)Add a customer, product, or order

 2)Retrieve a customer, product, or order

 3)Update a customer, product, or order

-4) Delete a customer, product, or order
+4)Delete a customer, product, or order

 It is also currently possible to retrieve every order made by a customer